Bioconductor/bioconductor.org/content/install.md

 `Biobase`, `IRanges`, and `AnnotationDbi`.

-The `biocLite.R` script has arguments that change its default behavior:
+The BiocInstaller package (installed by the`biocLite.R` script) has arguments that change its default behavior:

     pkgs
         Character vector of Bioconductor packages to install.